July 2, 2026

 A release built entirely around what a fresh install sees before Chalie is even warm — a broken boot sequence and a login loop, both fixed and shipped same day.

-• Shipped v1.0.1-beta: a fresh-install-focused hotfix release, version bump and changelog same day
+• Shipped v1.0.1-beta — fresh-install-focused hotfix, version bump and changelog same day

-• Fixed cold-start connection resets: a stdlib-only holding page now owns the port from process start, self-refreshing until /ready answers, instead of every early request hitting a reset socket
+• Fixed cold-start connection resets: a stdlib-only holding page owns the port from process start, self-refreshing until /ready answers, instead of early requests hitting a reset socket

-• Fixed a login loop where the auth gate compared against Vue Router’s transient placeholder route instead of the intended destination, causing an infinite redirect and ~100 req/s of wasted auth checks
+• Fixed a login loop caused by the auth gate comparing against Vue Router’s transient placeholder route instead of the real destination — was firing ~100 auth checks/sec into an infinite redirect

 • Rebuilt and shipped the frontend bundle carrying the auth-gate fix